 Move the shift selector lever to P (Park) or N (Neutral).
-P (Park) is recommended.
+(P is recommended.)

-The shift selector lever cannot be moved out of P (Park) and into any of the other gear positions if the ignition key is turned to the OFF position or if the key is removed from the ignition switch.
+The shift selector lever cannot be moved out of P (Park) and into any of the other gear positions if the ignition key is turned to LOCK or if the key is removed.

-The starter is designed not to operate if the shift selector lever is in any of the driving positions.
+The starter is designed not to operate if the shift selector lever is in one of the driving positions.